tychart/BYU-CS-224-LABS/myxxd/myxxd.md

 ## Printing Bits

+While bytes in memory can be easily printed in hexadecimal using the `%x` formatting string with `printf`, there is no format string which will cause `printf` to print memory contents in binary.
+You will have to implement a function that will determine, for any byte in memory, a sequence of 8 ASCII characters (0s or 1s) that represents the binary contents of that memory bytes.
+There are many different algorithms that this function could utilize for this task.
-Implement the algorithm covered in class to convert an `unsigned char` to a string in bits.
-The pseudo-code is below and takes as input an `unsigned char` with name `x`.
+One option is to implement the algorithm covered in class to convert an `unsigned char` to a string in bits.
+The pseudo-code for this is given below and takes as input an `unsigned char` with name `x`.

 ```c
 /* repeat 8 times */